-Equipment that has reached end of life will be stripped of reusable parts (harddrive, ram, videocard, etc.) and will be sent for decommissioning and recycling through a formally vetted vendor who completes a secure data wipe of the device.
-Additional information regarding the decommissioning of equipment can be found in the IT Asset Management Policy.
+Equipment that has reached end of life will be stripped of reusable parts (hard drive, ram, videocard, etc.) and will be sent for decommissioning and recycling through a formally vetted vendor who completes a secure data wipe of the device.
+Additional information regarding the decommissioning of equipment can be found in the OTIS Asset Management Policy.

 The following considerations are factored into the determination of the lifecycle of equipment:

 - Support and end of life from the manufacturer